 3. Engage Yourself with Arts & Crafts

-There are many fun things to do while recovering from knee surgery in bed that are arts and craft related.
+There are many fun things to do while recovering from knee surgery in bed that are art and craft related.
 They range from easy to complex, and levelling up is always a good feeling.
 Working with your hands is a mindful process, which can help to still your mind and relax.
 The tangible results can also give you a motivational boost, and inspire a sense of achievement.

 Pin to Your Arts & Crafts & Disability Boards: